hvlck/kestrel/README.md

 There's not much implemented right now, and what is is somewhat simplistic.
 More complicated features are coming.

-The extension hasn't been submitted to FireFox addons just yet, but once some of the markers in the roadmap are hit and a lot more commands/features are added, it will be.
-Stability also needs to be improved before I'll submit it.
+The extension hasn't been submitted to FireFox addons just yet, but you can track it [from the AMO project](https://github.com/EthanJustice/kestrel/projects/1).

 ## Table of Contents